kazurayam/unittest-helper/docs/index.md

 [source](https://github.com/kazurayam/unittest-helper/blob/develop/app/src/test/java/io/github/someone/somestuff/SampleTest.java)

 The `@BeforeClass`-annotated method is invoked once as soon as this test class started only once.
 By calling `too.cleanOutputDirectory()`, the `test-output` directory is removed.
 This method is useful when the test class writes files with timestamp in its name.
-If you do not clean the dir, you will obtain a lot of files with different timestamps in the file name.
+If you do not clean the dir, you will accumulate a lot of files with different timestamps in the file name.
 For example:

     app/build/tmp/testOutput
     └── io.github.someone.somestuff.SampleTest